Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 When a new request comes in and a session is already present, then the Kong Session plugin attaches the `ngx.ctx` variables to let the authentication plugin know that authentication has already occurred via session validation.
-As this configuration is a logical OR scenario, and it is desired that anonymous access be forbidden, you should configure the [Request Termination] plugin on an anonymous consumer.
+As this configuration is a logical OR scenario, and it's desired that anonymous access be forbidden, you should configure the [Request Termination] plugin on an anonymous consumer.
 Failure to do so allows unauthorized requests.
 For more information, see [multiple authentication].